 Can’t say enough good things about this place and their service.
 I first encountered them whilst treating my dog with late stage liver cancer and the diet change helped immensely.
 Since then, all my animals are on raw and are healthier than ever!
 Coming into the shop is like visiting family, with genuine interest and care for my pets and myself.
 I am a true and happy advocate for this company.
 The health of the animals they provide for is obvious

 My dog struggled with terrible skin conditions only a visit to the vet could treat, it was painful for him and costly for us!
 But within a week of transitioning him to this raw food diet, his skin conditions have disappeared.
 It has been almost 6 months now without a single flare up!

 I have been ordering from them for 2 years now, and the quality of the food for my cats and dogs are very good.
 I am still very happy with them.
 My pets are happy, skin allergy free, and non-smelly pooh, compared to other raw meat brands.
 Thanks for being passionate about your work, and we can benefit from this

 Wonderful people ! fantastic service and product !
 Been with them 5 years now and have never let me down!

 The best raw food supplier in South Africa…!
 Used them for years!!!
-Wish we could get a similar quality product here in USA in our area.
+Wish we could get a similar quality product here in the USA.